EthanRDoesMC/gandalf/README.md

 - make sure the conflicts are in alphabetical order
 - create a pull request
 - if release doesn't match this feel free to compile in WSL

+# Live updates on Twitter
+- twitter.com/ethanrdoesmc_ (with an underscore)